A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Problem Formulation

 At each timestep, the interaction between the learner and its teammates undergoes two distinct processes.
-First, agents select their respective actions according to the observed state of the environment $s_{t}$ at time $t$.
-Each teammate selects its action based on its current policy, $\pi : S\times\Theta\mapsto\Delta(A)$, conditioned on the state and its assigned type.
-The learner chooses its actions based on $s_{t}$ and without knowing teammates' types or their actions, which formalises the learner's lack of knowledge regarding other agents' decision making process assumed by ad hoc teamwork problems.
+First, teammates select their respective actions according to the observed state of the environment $s_{t}$ at time $t$.
+Each teammate selects its action based on its current policy, $\pi : S\times{N}\times\Theta\mapsto\Delta(A)$, conditioned on the state, the existing set of agents, and its assigned type.
+In the football example, each teammate will select their action based on their own sequence of observations.
+Meanwhile, the learner chooses its actions based on its sequence of previously observed states and executed actions, $H_{t} = \{s_{\leq{t}}, a_{<t}\}$, without knowing teammates' types or actions, which formalises the lack of knowledge regarding teammates' decision-making process assumed by ad hoc teamwork problems.
+Unlike its teammates, the learner chooses its actions based on $H_{t}$ because it has no knowledge of its teammates' types and must infer it through their observed behaviour throughout the interaction.

 The second step occurs as a result of the execution of joint actions chosen by agents at the first step.
 Following the execution of the agents' joint action, the learner receives a scalar reward, $r_{t}$, which is determined by the reward function $R:S\times \boldsymbol{A_{N}} \mapsto \mathbb{R}$.
 The environment state, the set of existing teammates, and the joint agent-type all change following the transition function defined by $P: S \times \boldsymbol{\Theta_{N}} \times \boldsymbol{A_{N}} \mapsto \Delta(S \times \boldsymbol{\Theta_{N}})$.
 Aside from determining the next state observed by the learner, the transition function $P$ also models the way teammates may enter or leave the environment.
-This is done by determining the set of teammates encountered by the learner at the next timestep. \end{definition}
+This is done by determining the set of teammates encountered by the learner at the next timestep and alongside their respective types. \end{definition}